 I found the larger sized plastic eggs in Sainsbury's, but most supermarkets sell them - I've seen similar in Tesco & Asda.
 I found the glowsticks in the pound shop - a pack of 20 for £1.

-Here’s a quick video showing how I put the glowing eggs together, it was very quick and easy to set up!
+Check out my quick video showing how to put the glowing eggs together, it's very quick and easy to set up!